 Fighting herpes is far easier when you’re proactive about your whole health.
 And if you know what to do when an outbreak strikes, you can beat it faster.
 Luckily, it doesn’t have to be hard.
 Looking for the best herpes supplements that work?
 It’s easy.
 This quick but complete guide will show you everything you need.
 Scroll down to get proactive.

 Herpes Supplements Guide

 This is a complete list of natural herpes supplements.
 Some are almost always recommended by doctors for treatment of herpes viruses.
 Others?
 They have promising studies behind them, but need more research.

-Note: Herpes supplements work for cold sores or genital herpes related to HSV-1, HSV-2, and other herpes viruses.
+Note: This is about herpes supplements for cold sores or genital herpes related to HSV-1, HSV-2, and other herpes viruses.
 As always, check with your doctor to see what’s right for you.

 1. Coconut Oil

 Coconut oil has been in the spotlight for a few years now.
 But not just a trend, this superfood really does have proven health benefits.

 Virgin coconut oil has become popular in recent years for its virus-fighting, free-radical-stopping, and bacteria-busting superpowers.
 This is mostly thanks to its high lauric acid content.
 Lauric acid is also found in mother’s milk, and boosts immunity.

 To treat HSV with coconut oil, people apply it topically as well as eat it, or take it as a supplement.
 As long as it’s labeled as unrefined or virgin coconut oil, it has many uses for healing.
 (4) It may help reduce or heal outbreaks.

 Since virgin coconut oil is food, it is generally safe to use.
 If you’re careful about the lysine and arginine you consume, don’t worry.
 It doesn’t have a high argine-to-lysine ratio like coconut meat.
 It’s a fat, so it has no amino acids at all.

 Coconut oil should be taken in a small amount each day, working up to a maximum dosage for your weight.
 This is usually between one and three tablespoons.
 It doesn’t take much: even a little bit can benefit you.

 2. Lemon Balm